Knaeckebrothero/Scripts-and-Notebooks/README.md

 # Scripts & Notebooks

 This repository contains a collection of scripts and notebooks.
-It mainly serves as a playground for testing out new stuff.
+It mainly serves as my playground for testing out stuff. <br>

 ## Table of Contents